JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 });
 ```

-At this stage, one can try the function in a shiny application, but it will not work because most such methods that change underlying aspects of a visualisation will not be reflected in real-time.
+At this stage, one can try the function in a Shiny application, but it will not work because most such methods that change underlying aspects of a visualisation will not be reflected in real-time.
 Gio.js, and many other libraries, will require one to explicitly ask for an update so the changes take effect.
-This has multiple advantages, one can stack multiple visual changes to execute them at the same time, and one can manage the load on the front-end.
+This has multiple advantages, one can stack multiple visual changes to execute them at the same time, and one can manage the load on the front end.

 ```js
 Shiny.addCustomMessageHandler(